 Before becoming the manager, he was with the ICP for more than 11 years as federal staff and five years as a contractor.
 He was formerly the Assistant Manager for Idaho Nuclear Technology and Engineering Center.

-As the ICP manager he is responsible for the management and oversight of the treatment, storage, and disposition of a variety of radioactive and hazardous waste streams, removal and disposition of targeted buried waste, and the removal of DOE’s inventory of spent nuclear fuel and high-level waste from Idaho.
+As the ICP manager he is responsible for the management and oversight of the treatment, storage, and disposition of a variety of radioactive and hazardous waste streams, removal and disposition of targeted buried waste, and the removal of the Department of Energy's inventory of spent nuclear fuel and high-level waste from Idaho.

 Click here to view full bio.